Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-\begin{lemma} Given a phase flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:phasegauge} in $\mathcal{O}(d^2)$, where $d$ is the distance of the code. \end{lemma}
+\begin{lemma} Given a phase flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed by Algorithm \ref{alg:phasegauge} in $\mathcal{O}(N. d^2)$ time, where $d$ is the distance of the code. \end{lemma}

-\begin{proof} Lemma \ref{phase} asserts that for each of the column of the heavy hexagonal code, any phase error on a qubit in that column is gauge equivalent to the phase error on the top most qubit of that column.
-Therefore, Algorithm \ref{alg:phasegauge} starts from the second row of the heavy hexagonal structure, leaving aside the topmost row (length $d$) which consists of the 1st qubits of each column.
-Each of line number 2 and 3 of Algorithm \ref{alg:phasegauge}, requires a constant time operation for $d^2-d$ number of strings.
-Therefore, the total runtime of Algorithm \ref{alg:phasegauge} is $c \cdot (d^2-d)$, where $c$ is a constant, leading to a time complexity of $\mathcal{O}(d^2)$. \end{proof}
+Proof: Lemma \ref{phase} asserts that for each column of the heavy hexagonal code lattice, a phase flip error on a qubit in that column is gauge equivalent to the phase flip error on the top most qubit of that column.
+Therefore, Algorithm \ref{alg:phasegauge} starts from the second row of the lattice, leaving aside the topmost row (length $d$) which consists of the first qubits of each column.
+Each of line numbers 3 and 4 of Algorithm \ref{alg:phasegauge} requires a constant time operation for $d^2-d$ error strings.
+The outer loop, i.e. line number 1 runs $N$ times, as the size of the entire training dataset is $N$.
+Therefore, the time complexity of Algorithm \ref{alg:phasegauge} is $N \cdot c \cdot (d^2-d)$, where $c$ is a constant, i.e., $\mathcal{O}(N. d^2)$.

-Therefore, we obtain a quadratic reduction in the number of error classes for both, bit flip and phase flip errors but the reduction is much higher in case of phase flip errors.
+It is to be noted that we obtain a quadratic reduction in the number of error classes for both bit flip and phase flip errors by employing gauge equivalence but the reduction is much higher for phase flip errors.

-\begin{lemma} Given a phase flip error $e$, to compute its corresponding gauge equivalent minima $e_{min} \equiv e$, according to Algorithm \ref{alg:phasegauge} has a space complexity of $\mathcal{O}(N.d^2)$ where $d$ is the distance of the code, and $N$ number of training samples. \end{lemma}
+\begin{lemma} Given a phase flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$, computed by Algorithm \ref{alg:phasegauge} has a space complexity of $\mathcal{O}(N.d^2)$ where $d$ is the distance of the code, and $N$ number of training samples. \end{lemma}

-\begin{proof} In order to store $N$ number of training samples we need $\mathcal{O}(N. d^2)$ amount of space.
-Therefore, the total space needed for Algorithm \ref{alg:phasegauge} is $\mathcal{O}(N. d^2)$ . \end{proof}
+Proof: In order to store $N$ number of training samples we need $\mathcal{O}(N. d^2)$ amount of space.
+Therefore, the total space needed for Algorithm \ref{alg:phasegauge} is $\mathcal{O}(N. d^2)$ .

-We observed that the time complexity for bit flip error is $\mathcal{O}(d^2 \cdot 2^{d^2})$ and for phase flip $\mathcal{O}(d^2)$.
-In the next subsection we are proposing a method named rank based gauge equivalence minimization which can further reduce the time complexity for bitflip errors.
+We observe that based on linear search the time complexity for finding equivalence class representatives of bit flip errors is $\mathcal{O}(N.d^2 \cdot 2^{d^2})$ and for phase flip errors is $\mathcal{O}(N.d^2)$.
+In the next subsection, we propose a method called rank based gauge equivalence which can further reduce the time complexity for the case of bit flip errors, which is much higher than that for phase flip errors.